 We begin by examining the evolution of the magnetic field itself, before turning to the behavior of the $f$-mode in the presence of magnetic fields.
 As mentioned above, we incorporate an $\alpha^2$ dynamo \citep{BRANDENBURG20051} in the lower subdomain, where an initial weak seed magnetic field is amplified through the dynamo action.
 Figure~\ref{fig:3}a shows the time evolution of the kinetic and magnetic energies for the hydromagnetic run d1.
 Time is expressed in units of eddy turnover time $\tau_\mathrm{edd}=1/(u_\mathrm{rms,d}\,k_\mathrm{f})$, where $u_\mathrm{rms,d}$ is the rms velocity measured in the lower layer.
 Since the dynamo operates only in the lower layer, this definition appropriately characterizes the relevant dynamical timescale.
 The growth of the magnetic energy exhibits an initial exponential phase, indicative of the kinematic dynamo regime, followed by a transitional phase and eventual saturation at later times.
 In the saturated phase, the magnetic field reaches an rms strength of $B_\mathrm{rms}=1.4~B_\mathrm{eq}$, where the equipartition field is defined as $B_\mathrm{eq}=(\mu_0\rho_\mathrm{d} u_\mathrm{rms,d}^2)^{1/2}$.

-We select two representative time intervals, one from the kinematic phase and another from the post-equipartition stage to examine how a dynamically evolving magnetic field influences the $f$-mode.
+We select two representative time intervals, one from the kinematic phase and another from the postequipartition stage, to examine how a dynamically evolving magnetic field influences the $f$-mode.
 These intervals are marked in the Figure~\ref{fig:3}a.
-For the kinematic phase, we consider the data between the dashed vertical lines (hereafter \emph{kin}), while for the post-equipartition stage (hereafter \emph{sat}) we consider the data between the dotted vertical lines.
+For the kinematic phase, we consider the data between the dashed vertical lines (hereafter \emph{kin}), while for the postequipartition stage (hereafter \emph{sat}), we consider the data between the dotted vertical lines.

-The Figure~\ref{fig:3}b shows various two-dimensional energy spectra at \(z = -0.1~L_0\), which is the same depth used to construct the \(k\)–\(\omega\) diagrams analyzed below.
-Although the kinetic energy spectrum for the non-magnetic run h1 is not shown here, it is identical to \(E_\mathrm{K,kin}\), as expected.
+The Figure~\ref{fig:3}b shows various 2D energy spectra at \(z = -0.1~L_0\), which is the same depth used to construct the \(k\)–\(\omega\) diagrams analyzed below.
+Although the kinetic energy spectrum for the nonmagnetic run h1 is not shown here, it is identical to \(E_\mathrm{K,kin}\), as expected.
 Two main observations can be made from this figure.

 First, the excitation of the \(\alpha^2\) dynamo is evident.
 We find that the magnetic energy in the kinematic phase (\(E_\mathrm{M,kin}\)) is approximately \(10^{-4}\) times smaller than that in the saturated phase (\(E_\mathrm{M,sat}\)).
 Moreover, \(E_\mathrm{M,sat}\) peaks near the largest scale of the box, as expected.